 Confidence.
 Compassion.
 Dedication.
 It takes all these things to become a medical doctor, but add the right amount of encouragement and opportunity, and Josefina Plata and Karen Carbajal…Read More

-“I was so ill that I lost all this weight and…Read More
+“I was so ill that I lost all this weight and basically became nothing…Read More

 Kate Campbell likes a good challenge.